-When we returned, I stayed in my soup/fall/cool frame of mind and made one of our favorite soups.
-Our recipe for Texas Chowder has evolved over several years with lots of tweaks and I finally have it exactly where I want it and the best part is that it’s really easy but is the most flavorful soup.
-It’s also my basic recipe without any meat but it can be easily be adjusted for meat/fish simply by adding shrimp, crawfish or chicken and I tell you in the recipe when to add.
-The smoked gouda melted down in the soup really takes this to another level!
+When the weather starts to turn cold in Texas, I immediately crave my favorite recipe for Texas corn chowder with smoked Gouda cheese.
+My Texas chowder recipe has really evolved over the years with lots of tweaks and I finally have it exactly where I want it and it’s so good!
+The best part is that it’s really easy but is also a very flavorful soup.
+This is also my basic recipe without any meat but it can be easily be adjusted for meat/fish simply by adding shrimp, crawfish or chicken.The smoked gouda melted down in the soup really takes this to another level!
 (I could hurt myself on smoked gouda!)

-FYI, since this is a Texas Chowder, it does have a very, very mild kick to it with the Mexicorn but you can easily switch out with regular corn and not add the Tony Chachere’s spice if you prefer to skip the mild kick.
+FYI, since this is a Texas Chowder, it does have a very mild kick to it with the Mexicorn but you can easily switch out with regular corn and not add the Tony Chachere’s spice if you prefer to skip the mild kick.

 Here’s the recipe;